ismaelw/laratex/README.md

 This package has just been released from development into the wild world of production :)
 You can use this package but please allow errors and also please share them with me!
 I am happy about every issue shared with me as it allows me to make this package better and better.

 ## Important information about your environment

 This package was developed and tested on Unix (FreeBSD) servers and has been tested successfully on a Windows machine both running pdflatex.
 Always make sure to write your paths correctly :)

 This package makes use of the `storage_path()` function.
 On Windows it is possible that the absolute path will be written out with backslashes.
+Windows is really good with paths using both forward & backslashes but just keep this in mind if something doesn't work that well on windows.

 ## Pre-requisites :